-Once registration closes, staff and the Athletic Committee meet to form teams, divisions, and play times.
+Once registration closes, Spirit League staff will form teams, divisions, and play times.
 (Spirit League does not have tryouts or pre-season evaluations.)
 The goal is to create the most balanced teams possible.
 There are many factors that are used in this process including but not limited to the following:

 - Age/gender of athlete;

 - Specific requests of parents for team assignments or to play with a particular friend;

 - Amount of parents volunteering to coach; and